abhiverse01/the-coders-handbook/Becoming an Expert Coder/I. Real-World Application Development.md

   - **Service Independence:** Each microservice is a separate entity that can be developed, deployed, and scaled independently of other services.
 This allows teams to work on different parts of an application simultaneously without stepping on each other’s toes.
   - **Decentralized Data Management:** Instead of a single, monolithic database, each microservice typically manages its own data.
 This can lead to better scalability and performance, as each service can optimize its database schema and storage according to its needs.
   - **Communication:** Microservices communicate with each other using lightweight protocols like HTTP/REST, gRPC, or message brokers like RabbitMQ or Kafka.
 This communication can be synchronous (e.g., HTTP) or asynchronous (e.g., messaging queues).
-  - **APIs:** Microservices expose APIs for other services or the frontend to interact with.
+  - **APIs:** Microservices expose APIs for other services or the front end to interact with.
 API gateways are often used to manage and route requests to the appropriate microservice.
   - **Example Architecture:**
     - **User Service:** Manages user authentication, profiles, and preferences.
     - **Order Service:** Handles order processing, payments, and shipping.
-    - **Product Service:** Manages product catalog, inventory, and pricing.
+    - **Product Service:** Manages product catalogue, inventory, and pricing.
-    - **Communication via RESTful APIs:** Each service has its own RESTful API, allowing other services to interact with it.
+    - **Communication via RESTful APIs:** Each service has its RESTful API, allowing other services to interact with it.

 - **Benefits:**
   - **Scalability:** Microservices allow you to scale individual services independently.
 For example, if the order processing service experiences high traffic, you can scale it without affecting other services.